a-type/verdant/docs/docs/sync/server.md

 # Sync Server

-lo-fi doesn't sync by default.
+Verdant doesn't sync by default.
 It's offline-first, sync-optional.
 I built it that way because my goal is to support nice local-only anonymous experiences, and add sync & realtime on as an incentive to sign up (and potentially subscribe) to your app.

 To start syncing, you must first host a server - just a few lines of code.